Captain Rahera, Terror of the Wailing Sea

 - She gains focus or ancilliary attacks for her jacks from the dirt cheap Powder Monkey - and Scharde Dirge Seers can get her jacks through stealth and cloud walls.

-- Lord Rockbottom makes Scharde Pirates lethal to really clear away enemy infantry.
+- Lord Rockbottom makes Scharde Pirates POW 14 to really clear away enemy infantry.
 With her feat you can run the Pirates on their turn and then use the feat to spray absolutely everything down at RAT 7 POW 14 - or get two lethal sprays in a turn.
-You can also run the pirates and feat them.

 - Press Gangers and Sea Dog Pirates are very cheap, more dangerous with her feat, and gain boosts from the various pirate solos.